robmsmt/robmsmt.github.io/_posts/2021-08-14-introducing-speechloop.md

 ```

 <img class="img-fluid" src="../../../../public/images/calc.png" alt="cli" width="700">
-Often it's good to load the CSV in excel-like tools to view the result.
+Often it's good to load the CSV in excel-like tools to quickly skim the results.
+For anything more advanced a jupyter notebook might be the way to go.

 ____